mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ## The Solution

-Luckily for us, SvelteKit is just a Vite plugin.
-Storybook allows you to add any Vite plugins to the default ones.
+Luckily for us, SvelteKit is just a Vite plugin and Storybook allows you to add any Vite plugins to the default ones.
 Writing a Vite is not that complex, and to make this work we just need to override the `alias` config of Vite to point every import from `$app/stores` to a file that exports the same functions and